asebeshuk/celonis_backend_challenge_20220729/README.md

 The API can be used to create tasks, but the user is not required to execute those tasks.
 The tasks that are not executed after an extended period (e.g. a week) should be periodically cleaned up (deleted).

+# Implementation notes

+## Open questions / assumptions

+### API design

+- "keep existing behavior and API."
+- "implementing a new task type"

+    - Assumption: we should not have different endpoints for different task types, but rather a unified task API
+    - Assumption: we should not change API (add a new property "type" to the ProjectGenerationTask). what is why com.celonis.challenge.model.TaskDeserializer is implemented (to distinguish between different task types based on the presence of certain properties

+### CounterTask execution

+- "get increased by one every second"

+    - Assumption: it should be incremented with a delay of 1 second between increments

+### Task cancellation

+- "implementing a task cancellation mechanism"

+    - Assumption: we should add a new endpoint POST /tasks/{id}/cancel to cancel a task
+    - Assumption: the ProjectGenerationTask cancellation is out of scope for this challenge

+### Task progress monitoring

+- "showing the progress of the task execution"

+    - Assumption: we should not create a new endpoint GET /tasks/{id}/progress to get the progress of a task. the progress should be part of the existing GET /tasks/{id} endpoint response.
+    - Assumption: the progress is represented as a percentage (0-100)

+## Possible problems / limitations

+### CounterTask execution

+if we have X millions CounterTasks running simultaneously, we will have X millions scheduled tasks running every second, which may lead to performance issues.

+we can:

+- limit the number of concurrent CounterTasks. the CounterTaskService will select max N tasks to run concurrently.
+- we can setup Scheduler to run on different pods / machines. and every pod / machine will run its own set of tasks. ( have to extend Status enum with e.g. ASSIGNED status to indicate that the task is assigned to a pod / machine)
+- we can setup a Queue.
+Scheduler will select tasks and push to the queue.
+Create a pool of workers processing tasks from the queue.(no guarantee that tasks will be processed in 1 second intervals)

+## What is missing / what needs to be done for production readiness

+- Proper error handling and input validation
+- Unit and integration tests
+- API documentation (e.g. Swagger)
+- Configuration management (e.g. application.yaml). secrets from terraform, etc
+- Pipeline for build and deployment
+- Load testing and performance optimizations
+- Monitoring and alerting (for failed tasks, high resource usage, etc)